lumina-desktop/lumina-docs/lumina.rst

 utilities you added will appear on top of the desktop.
 To remove an embedded utility from the desktop, highlight its entry under "Embedded Utilities", click the "-" button, and click "Save
 Changes".
 Alternately, right-click the icon for the utility and select "Close" from the right-click menu.

-.. note:: at this time, it is a known bug that the "x" in the upper right corner of an embedded utility will not remove that utility from the desktop.
+.. note:: At this time, it is a known bug that the "x" in the upper right corner of an embedded utility will not remove that utility from the desktop.
 To bypass this bug, either right-click the name of the utility and select "Close" from the right-click menu or use the "-" button under "Embedded Utilities" as described above.

 The "Generate Desktop Links" option is used to display each item stored in :file:`~/Desktop` as an icon on the desktop.
 By default, this option is selected as its box is black.
 If you